cloudpilot-emu/cloudpilot-emu/README.md

     currently available.
 -   The emulated Tungsten|W does not provide a full 5-way D-pad, even though the skin suggests otherwise.
+-   There is no support for changing the hotsync user name on OS5.
+Please use MultiUserHack or a similar application for that.

 # Building